alifiroozi80/CKA/CKA/README.md

 <div id="Give -Permission-Role-RoleBinding-RBAC-SA">

-At this point, jenkins Authenticated, But, no permissions...
+At this point, Jenkins is Authenticated, But no permissions.

-In this section we give permissions only to specific namespace, we use `Role` for namespaced permissions.
+In this section, we give permissions only to a specific namespace.
+We use `Role` for namespaced permissions.

 * [X] Security Best Practice: Give the least privilege...

 ---

 **Create Role**

 * Create a role (`cicd-role.yaml`)